If you're comparing TikRec vs GREC, the core question is not which one can record TikTok lives. Both can.

 - Receive the MP4 in Telegram

 The website works mainly as an SEO archive and funnel into the bot.
-Older recordings are monetized with Telegram Stars.
+Every recording, fresh or old, is delivered free.

 GREC